 This is the exact reason I’m hired as a consultant by companies like LinkedIn, Zendesk, Adobe, Close, Gusto, Intuit and more—to not only write in-depth content for their blogs, but to teach them how to promote their content and bring in new readers.
 I’m a strong believer that you should spend more time promoting than you do writing.

 But where do you start?
 Here are a few of the best ways to start sharing your posts and getting them in front of new readers.
 And if you want even more strategies, here’s my guide to learning how to drive traffic to your website where we dig even deeper into the tactics I’ve used to grow my blog to millions of yearly readers.

 Using social media to promote your blog

 The obvious first place to turn, is social media.
-Facebook, Twitter, Pinterest, LinkedIn, Reddit, Instagram, Snapchat and TikTok are some of the biggest networks today.
+Facebook, Twitter, YouTube, Pinterest, LinkedIn, Reddit, Instagram, Snapchat and TikTok are some of the biggest networks today.
 Whichever platform best suits your niche and audience interests, is the right one for you.
 And that’s an important note.
 There’s no point in trying to promote your blog posts on every social media platform.

 Look for the social channels that give you the best return

 How to choose which social networks to promote your blog on (click to expand)